Kong/docs.konghq.com/app/dev-portal/index.md

 * Latency by API
 * Error code distribution

-All of these metrics can be viewed within a selected time frame of up to 90 days.
+> Note: All of these metrics can be viewed within a selected time frame of up to 90 days and are are available exclusively to customers with Advanced Analytics

 ### Konnect contextual analytics